Featured in...

 » TAKE ACTION NOW: Get legal support from JustAnswer

-Who is responsible for a parking ticket – driver or owner?
+Who is responsible – driver or owner?

 The car park operator must request the parking fine is paid by the person who was driving the vehicle.
 However, this can be difficult for the car park operator to know.